SXongin/EffectiveCppNote/Chapter2(constructors-etc).md

-# Constructors, Destructors, and Assignment Opeators
+# Constructors, Destructors, and Assignment Operators

 ## Item 5 Know what functions C++ silently writes and calls